-The course is organized in case of lectures, seminars / workshops, individual work and group work.
+Teaching is organized as lectures, seminars/workshops, and base group work.
 Entrepreneurship is not just the subject of the course but also the way in which we learn and relate to the course work.
-The theoretical lectures, along with the literature, explains the concepts and models which then are applied to a context through group work.
-Getting close to reality is important and group work will therefore be in the form of so called live cases, where the students develop their own (or others) ideas to solve needs or problems in a relevant business.
-Research shows that active learning enhance knowledge gathering and understanding and to support this, several different forms for learning are used.
-The course requires that students take responsibility for their own learning, both individually and in their groups.
+The theoretical lectures, along with the literature, explain concepts and models which then are applied to a context during group work (project).
+This group work will be organized around so-called live cases, where the students develop their own (or others) ideas meeting needs in the eHealth area.
+The lectures may be given live and/or as video lectures and they are supplemented with workshops where the student groups apply different frameworks to the ideas in focus of their work.
+Base group work takes place in collaboration with students from the medical faculty and focuses on in-depth understanding of and reflection upon central concepts.
+Evaluating and further developing the work of other base groups is also included.